ashishbhungani97/metamask-extension/development/webpack/README.md

-# MetaMask Development Build Tool
+# BlockStar Development Build Tool

-This tool is used to build the MetaMask extension for development purposes.
+This tool is used to build the BlockStar extension for development purposes.
 It is not (yet) intended for production builds.

 ## Usage